android/architecture-samples/README.md

 git checkout todo-mvp
 ```

-**Note:** To review a different sample, replace `todo-mvp` with the name of project you want to check out.
+**Note:** To review a different sample, replace `todo-mvp` with the name of sample you want to check out.

 Finally open the `todoapp/` directory in Android Studio.